miguelcarretas/cv/english.md

 - Version control with Git and GitLab.
 - Securing Linux and Windows servers.
 - Infrastructure as code administration with Terraform.
+- Automation with Ansible Tower (Oracle Automation Manager / AWX).
+- Participation in migration of on-premise environment to AWS.
+- Infrastructure management as code with Terraform (Azure VM, VMware).

 ### 🔧 Senior System Administrator